sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 The list of form fields for a task is stored in :code:`task.task_spec.form_fields`.

 For Enumerated fields, we want to get the possible options and present them to the user.
-The variable names the fields were stored in :code:`field.id`, but since we set labels for each of the fields, we'd like to display those instead, and map the user's selection back to the variable name.
+The variable names of the fields were stored in :code:`field.id`, but since we set labels for each of the fields, we'd like to display those instead, and map the user's selection back to the variable name.